edodema/AcCAPTCHA/README.md

 - Finger count based on modalities.
 - Make it quite big and add a zoom slider.
 - Favicon
+- Dyslexia font, dark mode, invert color.
+- search for colorblind colors, add checkboxes for that too maybe or use a universal colorbind palette (worst case)

 ### Sight
 - Classification